-VRF and VSL Justifications - PRC-026-1, R2 FERC VRF G3 Discussion Guideline 3- Consistency among Reliability Standards: The requirement is consistent with Reliability Standards FAC-014-2, R6 ("Planning Authority shall identify the subset of multiple contingencies") which has a VRF of Medium.
+VRF and VSL Justifications - PRC-026-1, R2 and R3 condition of concern, such as a fault, out-of-step condition, etc., and should not compromise a power system's inherent physical capability to slow down or stop a cascading event."
+FERC VRF G2 Discussion Guideline 2- Consistency within a Reliability Standard: The requirementRequirement has a single reliability activity associated with the reliability objective and no sub-Requirement(s) which allows a single VRF to be assigned; therefore no conflict(s) exist.
+FERC VRF G3 Discussion Guideline 3- Consistency among Reliability Standards: The requirement is consistent with Reliability Standards FAC-014-2, R6 ("Planning Authority shall identify the subset of multiple contingencies") which has a VRF of Medium.
 FERC VRF G4 Discussion Guideline 4- Consistency with NERC Definitions of VRFs: A failure to identify an Element meeting the criteria prohibits further evaluation of any load-responsive protective relay applied at the terminal of the Element.
 A load-responsive protective relay that goes without evaluation may not be secure for a stable power swing and could in the planning time frame, under emergency, abnormal, or restorative conditions anticipated by the preparations, directly and adversely affect the electrical state or capability of the bulk electric system, or the ability to effectively monitor, control, or restore the bulk electric system.
 However, violation of a medium risk requirement is unlikely, under emergency, abnormal, or restoration conditions anticipated by the preparations, to lead to bulk electric system instability, separation, or cascading failures, nor to hinder restoration to a normal condition.
 Identifying an Element that is expected to encounter stable power swings based on prescribed criteria is the first step in ensuring the reliable operation of the BES and in preventing the future severity of Disturbances from affecting a wider area.
 However, violation of this requirement is unlikely to under emergency, abnormal, or restorative conditions anticipated by the preparations, directly cause or contribute to bulk electric system instability, separation, or a cascading sequence of failures, or could place the bulk electric system at an unacceptable risk of instability, separation, or cascading failures, or could hinder restoration to a normal condition.
-FERC VRF G5 Discussion Guideline 5- Treatment of Requirements that Co-mingle More than One Obligation: This requirement does not co-mingle reliability objectives of differing risk; therefore, the assigned VRF of Medium is consistent.
+FERC VRF G5 Discussion Guideline 5- Treatment of Requirements that Co-mingle More than One Obligation: This requirementRequirement does not co-mingle reliability objectives of differing risk; therefore, the assigned VRF of Medium is consistent.